-For example, I was enrolled in an online Human Development course which taught students about different types of social intervention programs.
-On our own, we evaluated different types of intervention programs pertaining to a specific topic and created a spreadsheet and research paper presenting data about the different programs and from that developed our own, unique intervention program.
-We peer-reviewed each others' projects.
-The teacher graded us not only on our projects but also how in-depth and thoughtful our peer-reviews were.
+For example, I was enrolled in an online Human Development course that taught students about different types of social intervention programs.
+On our own, we evaluated different types of intervention programs pertaining to a specific topic and created a spreadsheet and research paper presenting data about the different programs, and from that developed our own, unique intervention program.
+We peer-reviewed each other's projects.
+The teacher graded us not only on our projects but also on how in-depth and thoughtful our peer reviews were.
 I have also taken several online and hybrid psychology courses in which a message board was available to the class.
 Each week we were given assignments such as reading PDF materials or finding our own scholarly research articles in order to generate responses, solve problems, and write our own papers.
-Online classes can be taken at universities in different states, even different countries.
+Online classes can be taken at universities in different states, even in different countries.

 I had a mixture of online and traditional classes.
-Without online courses I would not have been able to obtain 2 degrees, a minor, and a certificate program within 6 years.
+Without online courses, I would not have been able to obtain two degrees, a minor, and a certificate program within six years.
 Furthermore, I moved to Michigan from Pennsylvania in the middle of my last semester of college.
 I am grateful to have such understanding teachers who were willing to allow me to complete my courses through online means.

-Consider the option of taking hybrid classes, or a mixture of traditional and online classes which may tailored to your individual needs.
+Consider the option of taking hybrid classes or a mixture of traditional and online classes which may be tailored to your individual needs.

 Another thing to consider when choosing online versus traditional classes is your personal learning style.
-There are 3 main learning styles: Visual, Auditory, and Kinesthetic (physical).
+There are three main learning styles: Visual, Auditory, and Kinesthetic (physical).

 1.)
 Visual learners may excel in both classroom settings.
 Some visual learners rely on seeing the teacher's body language, while others rely on studying diagrams and images.
 Visual learners typically take very detailed notes to further absorb the information.

 2.)
-Auditory learners would most likely be better off in a classroom setting to listen to discussions and lectures through interpreting tone of voice, and pace of speech.
-However, even online classrooms can accommodate auditory learners through use of recorded audio files as an alternative or supplemental tool to written text.
+Auditory learners would most likely be better off in a classroom setting to listen to discussions and lectures by interpreting tone of voice and pace of speech.
+However, even online classrooms can accommodate auditory learners through the use of recorded audio files as an alternative or supplemental tool to written text.